-Both whole-ecosystem and microcosm experiments suggest that short-term periods (i.e., weeks) of hypoxia can dramatically alter coupled OC and Fe cycling.
-Whole-ecosystem experiments revealed changes in hypolimnetic DOC and Fe, sediment OC, and sediment Fe-OC associated with water-column oxygenation (Figures 3, 4, 8), while microcosm incubations showed clear differences in aqueous Fe, and DOC and sediment OC among treatments (Figures 6, 7).
+Both whole-ecosystem and microcosm experiments suggest that short-term periods (i.e., weeks) of hypoxia can dramatically alter OC and Fe cycling.
+Whole-ecosystem experiments revealed changes in hypolimnetic DOC and Fe, sediment OC, and sediment Fe-OC associated with water-column oxygenation (Figures 4, 5, 9), while microcosm incubations showed clear differences in aqueous Fe, and DOC and sediment OC among treatments (Figures 7, 8).
 The magnitude of these effects was substantial: on a whole-ecosystem scale, two weeks of hypoxic conditions decreased both sediment Fe-OC and total sediment OC by a mean of 30%.
-Declining Fe-OC and total OC in sediment, as well as concomitant increases in Fe and OC in overlying water, are consistent with the expectation that hypoxia causes reductive dissolution of Fe(III) in Fe-OC complexes, releasing soluble Fe and DOC on day to week scales (e.g., Carey et al., 2018; Pan et al., 2016; Patzner et al., 2020; Peter et al., 2016; Skoog & Arias-Esquivel, 2009; Figures 1, 8).
+Declining Fe-OC and total OC in sediment, as well as concomitant increases in Fe and OC in overlying water, are consistent with the expectation that hypoxia causes reductive dissolution of Fe(III) in Fe-OC complexes, releasing soluble Fe and DOC on day to week scales (e.g., Carey et al., 2018; Pan et al., 2016; Patzner et al., 2020; Peter et al., 2016; Skoog & Arias-Esquivel, 2009; Figures 1, 9).

-Our results contribute to an accumulating body of evidence that short-term fluctuations in oxygen concentrations may have important effects on OC storage in soils and sediment.
+Our results contribute to an accumulating body of evidence that short-term fluctuations in oxygen concentrations have important effects on OC storage in soils and sediment.
 Previous research has shown that recently-formed Fe-OC associations may be particularly prone to hypoxic release, and reduction of Fe(III) in Fe-OC compounds can increase OC respiration rates during hypoxic conditions (Chen et al., 2020).
 As a result of these and other processes, periodic fluctuations in oxygen conditions may sustain or stimulate respiration rates relative to both constant oxic and constant hypoxic conditions (Bastviken et al., 2004; Huang et al., 2021).
-Here, we found substantial decreases in sediment OC and Fe-OC following two weeks of hypoxia, with restored OC and Fe-OC after two weeks of oxic conditions (Figure 3, S3), suggesting that at least a fraction of the sediment Fe-OC pool is sensitive to short-term changes in oxygen concentrations in overlying water on a whole-ecosystem scale.
+Furthermore, while OC released from Fe is likely to be aromatic and therefore potentially resistant to respiration (e.g., Riedel et al., 2013), this OC is susceptible to photo-oxidation upon release as DOC to the water column.
+Here, we found substantial decreases in sediment OC and Fe-OC following two weeks of hypoxia, with restored OC and Fe-OC after two weeks of oxic conditions (Figure 4, S3), suggesting that at least a fraction of the sediment Fe-OC pool is sensitive to short-term changes in oxygen concentrations in overlying water on a whole-ecosystem scale.

-While sediment Fe-OC responded to oxygenation on a whole-ecosystem scale, Fe-OC did not vary significantly among oxygen treatments in experimental incubations.
-We expect that this difference derives at least in part from the sediments we analyzed: whole-ecosystem samples were composed of the top 1 cm of sediment from sediment cores, while sediment for the experimental incubations was sampled using an Ekman grab, and therefore included deeper layers of sediment.
+While sediment Fe-OC responded to oxygenation on a whole-ecosystem scale, Fe-OC did not vary significantly among oxygen treatments in experimental incubations, and observed changes in aqueous Fe and DOC in microcosms were asynchronous.
+These observations suggest that Fe may not be driving the observed oxygen-dependent changes in OC in microcosm sediments.
+We expect that this difference between microcosm and whole-ecosystem results may derive at least in part from the sediments we analyzed: whole-ecosystem samples were composed of the top 1 cm of sediment from sediment cores, while sediment for the experimental incubations was sampled using an Ekman grab sampler, and therefore included deeper layers of sediment.
 In soil, deeper horizons are thought to have more stable Fe-OC aggregates (Rumpel & Kögel-Knabner, 2011).
 Our results suggest that the same pattern may be true in sediments, resulting in burial of stable Fe-OC compounds in deeper sediments over time.